Metropolitan Borough of Stockport: Demography

 At the 2001 UK census, the Metropolitan Borough of Stockport had a total population of 284,528.

 Of the 120,456 households in Stockport: 38.0% were married couples living together, 30.3% were one-person households, 8.3% were co-habiting couples and 9.4% were lone parents.

 The population density is 2257 /km2 and, for every 100 females, there were 93.2 males.
 Of those aged 16–74 in Stockport, 25.7% had no academic qualifications, lower than 28.9% in all of England.
 5.0% of Stockport's residents were born outside the United Kingdom, significantly lower than the national average of 9.2%.
 The largest minority group was recorded as Asian, at 2.1% of the population.

 Population change

 The table below details the population change since 1801, including the percentage change since the last available census data.
-Although the Metropolitan Borough of Stockport has only existed 1974, figures have been generated by combining data from the towns, villages and civil parishes that would later be constituent parts of the borough.
+(Note: Although the Metropolitan Borough of Stockport has only existed since 1974, figures have been generated by combining data from the towns, villages and civil parishes that would later be constituent parts of the borough.)